zaaachos/Thesis-Diagnostic-Captioning/README.md

 Now, your environment will be compatible with Pytorch.
 Then comment-out the imports from `models/__init__.py` and `models/kNN.py`

 ## Dataset Instructions
+As mentioned in the `Abstract` section, I participated in ImageCLEFmedical 2022 Caption Prediction task.
+The code also handles ImageCLEF dataset, but the latter as well as evaluation measures are not provided, due to the fact that we, as a group, signed an End User Agreement.
+Thus, only the IU X-Ray dataset is available.
 Go to [Datasets](https://github.com/zaaachos/Thesis-Diagnostic-Captioning/tree/main/data), download the dataset (i.e. IU X-Ray) and store it to the `data` directory

 *You have to have something like this*:
 ```